 We take it for granted that getting outside for a walk is good for our physical health, but what is often overlooked is how important spending time outside is for your mental health and well-being.
-As the days get longer, it’s time to shift from hibernation mode and focus on the therapeutic power of the great outdoors.
+As the days get shorter and weather less predictable, it becomes even more important to focus on the therapeutic power of the great outdoors.
 We look at six reasons why getting outside is great for your mental health.

 The saying ‘healthy body, healthy mind’ has rarely been as true as it is right now.
-There is the general anxiety of these “uncertain times”, of course.
-Add the emotional strains of being more isolated from friends, family and colleagues, and the monotonous (primarily indoor) routines of socially-distanced – for many of us, lockdown – life, and finding the little things that make a positive difference to our state of mind becomes more important than ever.
+Life can feel like it is full of uncertainty and stresses – sometimes on a personal level, sometimes global.
+Finding the little things that make a positive difference to our state of mind is more important than ever.

 Various global studies have shown that spending time outside can do wonders for our mental health; relieving anxiety, stress, and depression.
 It doesn’t have to be a huge, all-terrain hike either.
 A wander in your local green space.
 A walk in a nearby wood.
 A seaside stroll.
-Whatever you do, make sure you follow the latest guidance from the government where you live – England, Scotland, Wales, Northern Ireland or beyond – and enjoy these 6 benefits (as well as plenty more) for your mental health and well-being.
+Whatever you do, enjoy these six benefits (as well as plenty more) for your mental health and well-being.

 Filling your lungs with fresh air raises levels of oxygen in your brain, which boosts your levels of serotonin – a hormone that acts as a mood stabiliser – bringing feelings of happiness and calm.
 For an extra mood lift, getting your heart rate up with a brisker walk, hike or bike ride will produce endorphins, another feel-good hormone that improves your mood and lowers stress, anxiety and depression.